How to Run a Snapshot-Based Airdrop on Solana

 5. Send the airdrop

-With the list ready, the Solana multi sender tool takes a CSV or JSON recipient list and splits the thousand-row distribution into batched transactions in one form.
-A single Solana transaction can fit roughly 20-30 transfers; the tool batches behind the scenes.
+With the list ready, the Solana multi sender tool takes a CSV or JSON recipient list and splits the thousand-row distribution into batched transactions from one form.
+A single Solana transaction can fit roughly 20-30 transfers, and the tool batches the rest behind the scenes.

-Run a 20-recipient test airdrop on devnet before mainnet.
-CSV format errors, sender balance shortfalls, and RPC rate-limit issues all surface there.
-Catching them on mainnet means paying the fee twice.
+Run a 20-recipient test airdrop on the test network before going live.
+CSV format errors, sender balance shortfalls, and connection rate-limit issues all surface there.
+Catching them after going live means paying the fee twice.

 6. Verify and announce

-Once the batches finish, the tool returns a success / failure list.
-Set the failures aside (typical causes: RPC timeout, invalid address) and run a second pass on those.
-Whatever still fails, surface it in your airdrop report.
+Once the batches finish, the tool returns a success and failure list.
+Set the failures aside (typical causes: connection timeout, invalid address) and run a second pass on those.
+Whatever still fails, put it in your airdrop report and be transparent about it.

 Announcement template: